Period Relations for Standard $L$-functions of Symplectic Type: Introduction

 The research work of the paper was partly carried out during the participation of the three authors in one month Research Program: {\sl On the Langlands Program: Endoscopy and Beyond} (17 Dec 2018 - 18 Jan 2019), at Institute for Mathematical Sciences, National University of Singapore.
 We would like to thank the IMS, NUS, for invitation and for hospitality.
-We would like to thank A. Ash, D. Blasius, L. Clozel, M. Harris, F. Januszewski and Shouwu Zhang for their interests and helpful comments on the preliminary version of this paper.
+Over the years, we make a few improvements on the original version based on comments from D. Blasius and L. Clozel.
+The paper is finalized when the first named author enjoys his visit in The Institute for Advanced Study in Mathematics, Zhejiang University.
+We would like to thank D. Blasius and L. Clozel for their helpful comments on the preliminary version of this paper.